oOo0oOo/lean-scribe/README.md

 # Lean Scribe

-Lean Scribe is a VSCode extension for rendering and running context-rich Lean 4 prompts
+Lean Scribe is a VSCode extension for rendering and running context-rich Lean 4 prompts.

+Lean Scribe is meant to be used alongside the [Lean 4 VSCode extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4).

 ## Features